Testing the consistency of the resonant wave interaction approximation with simulated dynamics of idealized 2D internal wave fields: Introduction

 We follow three different derivations of the constraint on the frequencies of interacting waves represented by the RWIA that have been used as part of the weak wave turbulence formalism.
-Using direct numerical simulations of a 2d internal wave field forced at low wavenumbers and run to a statistical steady state (Appendix~\ref{sec:appendix-simulation-details}), we test the specific assumptions in each derivation that lead to the above constraint on the frequencies.
+Using direct numerical simulations (DNS) of idealized 2D internal wave fields, forced at low wavenumbers and run to a statistical steady state (Section~\ref{sec:details-numerical-simulations}), we test the specific assumptions in each derivation that lead to the above-mentioned constraint on the frequencies.
+We also use the DNS, performed with the flow\_solve model \cite[][]{Winters-MacKinnon-Mills-2004:spectral}, to examine all nonlinear interactions in wavenumber space.
 We find that the dominant interactions are not necessarily on the resonance curves.
-That is, the interaction term calculated from the numerical simulation shows that many of the resonant interactions are not important; and that there are important interactions that are not resonant.
+That is, the nonlinear interaction term calculated from the DNS shows that many of the resonant interactions do not contribute significantly to energy transfers, while there are important interactions that are non-resonant.
+The derivation of the kinetic equation typically relies on ensemble averaging.
+It is possible, in principle, to test it using DNS with different random initial conditions or different realizations of the stochastic forcing.
+However, our testing of the assumptions leading to the resonance condition relies on analyzing long, stochastically forced DNS that are at a statistical steady state.
+This implies that our testing involves time averaging rather than ensemble averaging.